 - Global Citizenship

-Ensure every Black male on campus knows they are not in this alone.
+- Ensure every collegiate male on campus knows they are not in this alone.